onsi/biloba/docs/index.md

 Eventually(".notice").Should(EachHaveProperty("disabled", HaveEach(BeFalse())))
 ```

-Finally - you can use `SetPropertyForEach` to set the specified property to the specified value for **all** matched elements.
-Since we're pointing at the set of _all_ elements matched by a selector it makes less sense to poll while setting so `SetPropertyForEach` does not provide a matcher variant.
+You can use `SetPropertyForEach` to set the specified property to the specified value for **all** matched elements.
+Since we're pointing at the set of _all_ elements matched by a selector it makes less sense to poll, so `SetPropertyForEach` does not provide a matcher variant.
 You can use it like this:

 ```go
 b.SetPropertyForEach(b.XPath("li").WithText("Seventeen"), "count", 17)